Humboldt-Penguin/Humboldt-Penguin/README.md

 Hello!

-I'm a research assistant at Rutgers University.
+I'm a lecturer Rutgers University.
 My primary research interest is Martian paleomagnetism and impact processes.
 I also like rock climbing :)

 Here are summaries/links to my repositories: